nsmith07/FantasyFootballPart2/README.md

 ## The first graphical output is the yardline_100 graph - This graph shows the probablity of a touchdown from the 99 yard line to the 1 yardline.
 The graph shows the further you get from the endzone the probablity of a pass touchdown goes down.
 This makes sense to me and was expected.
 If I would have got different results, I would have looked into my data to make sure there weren't any errors.

 ## The second graphical out is showing that if a player is below the blue line they are in line for positive regression meaning potentially more touchdowns and if a player is above the line they are possibly a candidate for fewer touchdowns.
 This is significant to me because touchdowns are the most important stat when it comes to fantasy football so if you able to identify players who could potentially do better this season and draft them it can give you an advantage.
 I was also able to make a second graph that is interactive base on player selection so you can select the individual quarterback you are interested in and see where they fall on the chart.
+I fulfills the visulaization requirement with the three different visualization in Seaborn (line 8) then the matplotlib visualizations (line 19)

-## Data Dictionary
+## Data Dictionary(fulfills the best practices requirement)

 ### qb_df